Permian–Triassic extinction event: Terrestrial vertebrates

-Land vertebrates took an unusually long time to recover from the P–Tr extinction; paleontologist Michael Benton estimated the recovery was not complete until 30 million years after the extinction, i.e. not until the Late Triassic, when the first dinosaurs had risen from bipedal archosaurian ancestors and the first mammals from small cynodont ancestors.
+Land vertebrates took an unusually long time to recover from the P–Tr extinction, taking until the Middle Triassic; paleontologist Michael Benton estimated the recovery was not complete until 30 million years after the extinction, i.e. not until the Late Triassic, when the first dinosaurs had risen from bipedal archosaurian ancestors and the first mammals from small cynodont ancestors.
 A tetrapod gap may have existed from the Induan until the early Spathian between ~30 °N and ~ 40 °S due to extreme heat making these low latitudes uninhabitable for these animals.
 During the hottest phases of this interval, the gap would have spanned an even greater latitudinal range.
+Some temnospondyls were nevertheless able to inhabit this otherwise inhospitable tropical zone.
 East-central Pangaea, with its relatively wet climate, served as a dispersal corridor for PTME survivors during their Early Triassic recolonization of the supercontinent.
 In North China, tetrapod body and ichnofossils are extremely rare in Induan facies, but become more abundant in the Olenekian and Anisian, showing a biotic recovery of tetrapods synchronous with the decreasing aridity during the Olenekian and Anisian.
 In Russia, even after 15 Myr of recovery, during which ecosystems were rebuilt and remodeled, many terrestrial vertebrate guilds were absent, including small insectivores, small piscivores, large herbivores, and apex predators.
 Lacustrine ecosystems took about 10 Myr to recover.
 Coprolitic evidence indicates that freshwater food webs had recovered by the early Ladinian, with a lacustrine coprolite assemblage from the Ordos Basin of China providing evidence of a trophically multileveled ecosystem containing at least six different trophic levels.
-The highest trophic levels were filled by vertebrate predators.
+Vertebrate predators filled the highest trophic levels.
 Geochemical evidence has further bolstered this finding.
 Overall, terrestrial faunas after the extinction event tended to be more variable and heterogeneous across space than those of the Late Permian, which exhibited less provincialism, being much more geographically homogeneous.